cs50nestm/cs50labs/terminal/README.md

 mkdir bathroom
 ```

-Now type in `ls` to see what's inside of `apt1`. you should the two new directories show up along with the two previously existig ones.
+Now type in `ls` to see what's inside of `apt1`. you should the two new directories show up along with the two previously existing ones.
 Your apartment should now have four rooms!

 {% next %}